Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Discussion

 Beyond these issues, we intend to lift additional restrictions on the space of unsolicited reporting, \mi\ dialogs to further expand the space of dialogs on which we work.
 For example, not all dialogs have a consistent number of questions across all episodes.
 More generally, some dialogs have dependencies between responses as identified in~\cite{JASIST2007}, in a slightly different context.
 In the dialogs we have presented in this article, due to domain semantics, the answers to the questions posed are completely independent of each other.
 In other words, any answer to any question does not disqualify any of the answers to any of the other questions.
 However, in other domains such complete independence may not exist.
-For example, the 2011 Honda Civic Hybrid is not available with a manual transmission and, therefore, there is no need to prompt for transmission type once Honda and Civic are specified for make and model, respectively.
+For example, the 2014 Honda Civic Hybrid is not available with a manual transmission and, therefore, there is no need to prompt for transmission type once Honda and Civic Hybrid are specified for make and model, respectively.
 Therefore, we must study how to programmatically represent dependencies between the responses in a dialog.
-We are currently exploring a variety of options to deal with dependencies.
-In covering a richer assortment of unsolicited reporting, \mi\ dialogs, we intend to evolve the dialog notation into a domain-specific language, and the toolkit into a rapid dialog prototyping tool which dialog designers can use to explore and test a variety of unsolicited reporting, \mi\ dialogs.
+We plan to explore a variety of options to deal with dependencies.
+In covering a richer assortment of unsolicited reporting, \mi\ dialogs, we intend to evolve the dialog notation into a domain-specific language, and the toolkit into a dialog prototyping tool, which dialog designers can use to explore and test a variety of unsolicited reporting, \mi\ dialogs.

-Nonetheless, communicating independent responses in a variety of orders and combinations are practical aspects of common dialogs (as demonstrated in Table~\ref{prac-space}).
-Thus, we feel this approach and project is worthwhile and especially timely when viewed in the context of improving the implementation of dialogs within apps for smart phones.
-Moreover, while the programming languages notation presented here is not as expressive as a context-free grammar, we feel that both the philosophical and conceptual connections between natural and programming languages~\cite{lingusticsideeffects} suggests that additional concepts from programming languages concepts, such as reflection and first-class continuations, will find a place in this model.
+Nonetheless, communicating independent responses in a variety of orders and combinations are practical aspects of common dialogs, as demonstrated in Table~\ref{tab:pracspace}.
+Thus, we feel this approach and project is worthwhile and potentially applicable in the context of improving the implementation of dialogs within smart phone apps.
+We feel that both the philosophical and conceptual connections between natural and programming languages~\cite{lingusticsideeffects} suggest that additional concepts from programming languages, such as reflection and first-class continuations, may find a place in this model.